Sign In Register

 Healthcare Facilities29

-Magnolia has an average annual temperature of 46°F (8°C).
+Magnolia experiences four distinct seasons with an average annual temperature of 46°F (8°C).
 Winters average 16°F in January while summers reach 73°F in July.
-Annual precipitation is 29.3 inches.
+The area gets 291 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 29.3 inches (drier than the 38-inch national average).
+The area receives 34.9 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,517 feet.

 Temperature